GigiLi89/storytime/README.md

 This madlibs game is a Python terminal game and runs in the Code Insistute mock terminal on Heroku.

-Link to deployed app: https://gigis-storytime-30d20dff6c88.herokuapp.com/
+Link to deployed app: https://gigis-storytime-30d20dff6c88.herokuapp.com/ Link to the GitHub Repository: https://github.com/GigiLi89/storytime/deployments/gigis-storytime

 ![AmIResponsive](assets/images/responsiv.png)

 ## How to play Madlibs Game

 The game will be shown in different sections in a random order and build a sentence after ech section.
+The inputs can only be answered in alpha charachters, if number is added an error message will appear asking the user to input again with alpha characters.
 Follow the instructions by entering what is requested.

 At the end of the game all sentences will be summarized together in the right order and you will be able to read the whole story with your own inputs.